-37But see, 26 U.S.C. § 2503(c), for a special rule granting the annual exclusion for gifts to certain trusts created for the benefit of minors which permit the income to be expended for the benefit of the minor until the minor attains age 21, and requires the minor to be given outright ownership of the trust assets at that age or, if the minor should die prior to attaining age 21, (continued...)
+37 But see, 26 U.S.C. § 2503(c), for a special rule granting the annual exclusion for gifts to certain trusts created for the benefit of minors which permit the income to be expended for the benefit of the minor until the minor attains age 21, and requires the minor to be given outright ownership of the trust assets at that age or, if the minor should die prior to attaining age 21, to designate by will or otherwise the disposition of the property.

-The annual exclusion may be doubled through "gift-splitting," in which one spouse consents to being treated as having made one-half of the gifts made by his or her spouse in that taxable year.38 The election is made by a small notation on the gift tax return, and results in each spouse receiving a \$11,000 per donee exclusion for one-half of the value of the same gift.
+her spouse in that taxable year.38 The election is made by a small notation on the gift tax return, and results in each spouse receiving a \$11,000 per donee exclusion for one-half of the value of the same gift.
 Therefore, \$22,000 per donee may be excluded annually from tax by gift-splitting.